-Alex Chinneck creates giant upside down electricity pylon sticking out of the ground in Greenwich
+Alex Chinneck creates giant pylon sculpture on the Greenwich Peninsula

 Sculptor Alex Chinneck has a reputation for creating the extraordinary and he’s done it again with his latest piece, a giant upside down electricity pylon close to the 02 on the Greenwich Peninsula.